CodePushGo/website/src/content/blog/en/error-handling-in-capacitor-apps-ux-best-practices.md

 ### Quick Updates with OTA

-**Capgo's OTA system** enables developers to roll out fixes and updates quickly and efficiently.
+**CodePushGo's OTA system** enables developers to roll out fixes and updates quickly and efficiently.
 With this platform, you can:

 -   Push instant fixes for urgent bugs
 -   Test updates on specific user groups before full deployment
 -   Monitor update performance in real-time
 -   Revert problematic updates instantly if needed

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!"
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!"
 >
 > -   Rodrigo Mantica [\[1\]](https://capgo.app/)